Imperium: Ancient Rome

 Imperium originally meant absolute or kingly power—the word being derived from the Latin verb imperare (to command)—which became somewhat limited under the Republic by the collegiality of the republican magistrates and the right of appeal, or provocatio, on the part of citizens.
 Imperium remained absolute in the army, and the power of the imperator (army commander) to punish remained uncurtailed.
 The title imperator later was exclusively held by the emperor, as the commander of the armed forces.
 In fact, the Latin word imperator is the root of the English word emperor.

 In ancient Rome, imperium could be used as a term indicating a characteristic of people, their wealth in property, or the measure of formal power they had.
 This qualification could be used in a rather loose context (for example, poets used it, not necessarily writing about state officials).
 However, in Roman society, it was also a more formal concept of legal authority.
 A man with imperium (an imperator) had, in principle, absolute authority to apply the law within the scope of his magistracy or promagistracy.
 He could be vetoed or overruled either by a magistrate or promagistrate who was a colleague with equal power (e.g., a fellow consul), by one whose imperium outranked his – that is, one of imperium maius (greater imperium), or by a tribune of the plebs.

 Some modern scholars such as A. H. M. Jones have defined imperium as "the power vested by the state in a person to do what he considers to be in the best interests of the state".

-Imperium was indicated in two prominent ways: a curule magistrate or promagistrate carried an ivory baton surmounted by an eagle as his personal symbol of office (compare the field marshal's baton); any such magistrate was also escorted by lictors bearing the fasces (traditional symbols of imperium and authority), when outside the pomerium, axes being added to the fasces to indicate an imperial magistrate's power to inflict capital punishment outside Rome (the axes being removed within the pomerium).
+Imperium was indicated in two prominent ways: a curule magistrate or promagistrate carried an ivory baton surmounted by an eagle as his personal symbol of office; any such magistrate was also escorted by lictors bearing the fasces (traditional symbols of imperium and authority), when outside the pomerium, axes being added to the fasces to indicate an imperial magistrate's power to inflict capital punishment outside Rome (the axes being removed within the pomerium).
 The number of lictors in attendance upon a magistrate was an overt indication of the degree of imperium.
 When in the field, a curule magistrate possessing an imperium greater or equal to that of a praetor wore a sash ritually knotted on the front of his cuirass.
 Furthermore, any man executing imperium within his sphere of influence was entitled to the curule chair.